 Upon receipt of a Notice of Levy indicating the total amount requested, all held child care payments are transferred to TWC.

 Boards must be aware that a Notice of Freeze or a Notice of Levy on subsidy payments does not make a child care provider ineligible to care for TWC-subsidized children.
-However, the provider may choose to discontinue providing subsidized .
+However, the provider may choose to discontinue providing subsidized CCS.

-If a provider chooses to discontinue providing TWC-subsidized , Boards must ensure that the provider agrees to give notice to parents and the Board or its child care contractor at least 30 days before the discontinuation of services to avoid interruptions in care and minimize impact on parents and children.
+If a provider chooses to discontinue providing TWC-subsidized CCS, Boards must ensure that the provider agrees to give notice to parents and the Board or its child care contractor at least 30 days before the discontinuation of services to avoid interruptions in care and minimize impact on parents and children.

 Boards must be aware that a provider on a Notice of Freeze or Notice of Levy is not eligible for the Texas Rising Star program.